Boötes: Stars

-Nearby Rho and Sigma Boötis denote the herdsman's waist.
+Nearby Rho Boötis (Kalasungsang) and Sigma Boötis (Genghe) denote the herdsman's waist.
 Rho is an orange giant of spectral type K3III located around 160 light-years from Earth.
 It is ever so slightly variable, wavering by 0.003 of a magnitude from its average of 3.57.
 Sigma, a yellow-white main-sequence star of spectral type F3V, is suspected of varying in brightness from 4.45 to 4.49.
 It is around 52 light-years distant.

 Traditionally known as Aulād al Dhiʼbah (أولاد الضباع – aulād al dhiʼb), "the Whelps of the Hyenas", Theta, Iota, Kappa and Lambda Boötis (or Xuange) are a small group of stars in the far north of the constellation.
 The magnitude 4.05 Theta Boötis has a spectral type of F7 and an absolute magnitude of 3.8.
 Iota Boötis is a triple star with a primary of magnitude 4.8 and spectral class of A7, a secondary of magnitude 7.5, and a tertiary of magnitude 12.6.
 The primary is 97 light-years away.
 The primary and secondary stars are separated by 38.5 arcseconds, at an angle of 33 degrees.
 The primary and tertiary stars are separated by 86.7 arcseconds at an angle of 194 degrees.
 Both the primary and tertiary appear white in a telescope, but the secondary appears yellow-hued.

 Kappa Boötis is another wide double star.
 The primary is 155 light-years away and has a magnitude of 4.5.
 The secondary is 196 light-years away and has a magnitude of 6.6.
 The two components are separated by 13.4 arcseconds, at an angle of 236 degrees.
 The primary, with spectral class A7, appears white and the secondary appears bluish.